 - How well it worked compared to the other pumps in our test

 - System: closed

 - Warranty: 1 year

 One of the main reasons we found the PJ’s Bliss to be such an effective pump is that it has soft silicone cups instead of the hard plastic flanges used in most pumps.
 Not only was the silicone much gentler on the breast (no angry red marks like those left by the edges of some other breast pump flanges), and without the push-pull motion used in many other pumps that often led to nipples like Stretch Armstrong, the silicone allowed for compression and vacuum, which felt much more akin to a baby’s suckling.
 (You can check out the difference in this video from Limerick.)
-As far as our research extended, Limerick PJ’s pumps were the only ones with soft cups (excluding Dr. Brown’s Double Electric Breast Pump, which has been discontinued and which we never actually saw or tested).
+As far as our research extended, Limerick PJ’s pumps were the only ones with soft cups.

 It extracts milk efficiently and painlessly, which is absolutely critical in a breast pump (plenty of them fail to extract milk that well or do it without causing the user some pain).
 When I had to travel away for a weekend without my daughter after testing was completed, although I had 14 pumps to choose from, I didn’t hesitate to pack the PJ’s Bliss.
 It’s that good.